Missing Persons Clearinghouse

 The New York State AMBER Alert plan is activated when an investigating law enforcement agency has reasonable cause to believe that an abduction of a child (under the age of 18) has occurred and the child is believed to be in danger of serious bodily harm or death, either due to the actions of another or due to a proven mental or physical condition.

-When a missing child under the age of 21 or a college student of any age is deemed to be endangered, but the case does not meet AMBER Alert activation criteria, an alternative alert system, known as the Missing Child/College Student Alert Program, is available.
+When a missing child under the age of 21 or a college student of any age is deemed to be endangered, but the case does not meet AMBER Alert activation criteria, there are two alternative alert systems available, known as the Missing Child and College Student Alert Programs.
 A missing child or college student can be at serious risk of bodily harm or death without an abduction occurring.
 For example, children with Down syndrome, autism or other medical conditions can be at an extreme safety risk if they go missing.

 Visit www.nyalert.gov for more information or to register to receive Alerts.

-Requests for a Missing Child/College Student Alert must be made by the police agency investigating a disappearance by contacting the Missing Persons Clearinghouse (MPC) at 1-800-346-3543.
+Requests for a Missing Child or Missing College Student Alert must be made by the police agency investigating a disappearance by contacting the Missing Persons Clearinghouse (MPC) at 1-800-346-3543.

 Also, requests are sent to the MPC by the New York State Police whenever an AMBER Alert request has been declined.
 MPC handles all responsibilities, including selection of activation regions and electronic dissemination of posters.
-Missing Child/College Student Alert and AMBER Alert activation regions are identical.
+Missing Child, Missing College Student Alert and AMBER Alert activation regions are identical.

 During an Alert, the public should: